ankaAR/bestiario5e/_creatures/arcanaloth.md

 ### Acciones

-***Claws.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
+***Claws.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 8 (2d4 + 3) puntos de daño cortante.
 The target must make a DC 14 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.

 ***Teleport.*** The arcanaloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.